TravelLifestyle

 9. Menorca, Spain

-One of the group of Balearic Islands, Menorca has to be a contender for one of the most beautiful islands in the Mediterranean.
-The interior is made up of rolling, fertile farmland famous for the Menorca cheese, while the rocky coastline offers some gorgeous coves and beaches that are easily accessed on the Cami de Cavalls coastal path.
+Menorca, one of the Balearic Islands, is undoubtedly a contender for the title of the most beautiful island in the Mediterranean.
+The island’s interior is a patchwork of rolling, fertile farmland, renowned for producing the delicious Menorca cheese.
+Along its rocky coastline, I love discovering secluded coves and pristine beaches, many of which are accessible via the scenic Cami de Cavalls coastal path.

 Points Of Interest : The south coast of Menorca has some of the best beaches, with clear turquoise water and sheltered bays.
 While the north coast is wilder, with wetlands and a protected natural reserve.
 Add to this, the two main towns at either end of the island that are packed with historic buildings.
 This would make a great day out with busy restaurants and bags of character.